Felony disenfranchisement in Florida: History

 However, other public officials at the time felt the reform was too lenient on criminals.
 This reform ultimately allowed over 150,000 people who had been previously convicted of felony crimes to regain the right to vote.
 In March 2011, Republican Governor Rick Scott reversed the 2007 reforms.
 Felons were not able to apply to the court for restoration of voting rights until seven years after completion of sentence, probation and parole.

 On February 1, 2018, federal judge Mark E. Walker ruled that Florida’s process of choosing which people previously convicted of felony crimes should have their voting rights restored was unconstitutional.
 Walker argued that Florida’s system for re-enfranchisement is too broad for interpretation.
 As such, Walker claimed the decision to reinstate voting rights falls within the personal discretion of the governor and the clemency board, potentially allowing for personal bias to influence decisions.

 During the November 6, 2018 election, Floridians voted 65% in favor of Amendment 4, an amendment to the state constitution to automatically restore voting rights to convicted felons who have served their sentences.
 Lifetime bans continued to apply for those convicted of murder or sexual offenses.
 The amendment went into effect on January 8, 2019, making an estimated 1.4 million people with felony convictions eligible to register to vote.
 In July 2019, Republicans in Florida's state legislature enacted Senate bill 7066, that declared that felons must pay all outstanding fines, fees and restitutions before they are deemed to have “served their sentence”, and thus regaining their right to vote.

 On February 19, 2020, a three-judge panel of the Eleventh Circuit Federal Appeals Court ruled that it was unconstitutional to require felons to first pay off their financial obligations before being permitted to register to vote.
 In May 2020, a federal district court judge found that SB7066 was unconstitutional for those unable to pay, or unable to find out how much they owe.
 It has been estimated that Florida had 774,000 disenfranchised felons barred because of financial obligations.

-On September 11, 2020 the United States Court of Appeals for the Eleventh Circuit overturned the lower court ruling, saying that the requirement for felons to pay fines did not violate the equal protection clause of the 14th Amendment to the U.S. Constitution, in effect again disenfranchising more than three-quarters of a million people just months before the 2020 U.S. presidential elections.
+On September 11, 2020 the United States Court of Appeals for the Eleventh Circuit sitting en banc overturned the lower court ruling, saying that the requirement for felons to pay fines did not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution, in effect again disenfranchising more than three-quarters of a million people just months before the 2020 U.S. presidential elections.
+Furthermore, the majority found that because the fines were punitive, they were not a poll tax in violation of the Twenty-fourth Amendment.

 In late September 2020, former New York City mayor Michael Bloomberg put together a fund of over $16 million to be used towards helping convicted felons vote in Florida by paying their outstanding fines and fees.
 Bloomberg's fund as well as $5 million raised by the Florida Rights Restoration Coalition paid off outstanding fines of around 32,000 felons.